Danijj89/eau2/report/doc.md

 # Introduction

-Eau2 is a platform that is built on top of a distributed key-value store.
-It allows users to perform analysis on data in terms of a dataframe abstraction.
+Eau2 is a distributed in-memory key-value store which allows users to perform analysis on data in terms of Dataframe abstraction.
 The system is designed to handle arbitrary sized data by distributing storage across several storage nodes.
-The distributed nature (memory manipulation and networking logic) of the system is hidden from the users, who primarily work with dataframes and save intermediate results by assigning keys to the resulting dataframes.
+Its distributed nature is hidden from the user, who primarily work with dataframes and save intermediate results by assigning keys to them.

 To run the prepared example program that comes with the repository, please use `make docker_run`.
 To run the tests and memory check, please use